fisekenegbe/Photo-splicer/README.md

 # Photo Splicer

-An AI-powered background removal tool running 100% locally.
+An AI-powered background removal tool
 Built with Next.js and Transformers.js.